SarutaSan72/Yass/README.md

-# Yass Karaoke Editor
+# Yass Reloaded Karaoke Editor
-Yass is a graphical editor for finetuning Ultrastar karaoke songs.
+Yass Reloaded is a graphical editor for finetuning Ultrastar karaoke songs.
 You can drag & drop notes, spread syllables, and find errors.
 Further you can filter your song library, mass-tag or batch-correct them, or search for lyrics.

-I develop it since 2009, just for leisure.
-Don't expect anything.

-Contact me if you want to contribute to this project.

-Have fun! :musical_note:
-Saruta <mail@yass-along.com>
+Yass Reloaded is a fork from Yass 2.4.3 that Saruta has been developing since 2009.
+Due to time constraints on his behalf and "creative differences" with the other contributors, I decided to go rogue with my fork.

 # Downloads

-Executables can be found at [http://yass-along.com](http://yass-along.com)
+Executables for the original version can be found at [http://yass-along.com](http://yass-along.com) Stay tuned for binaries of the Reloaded version.

 # Developers